 Open-source licenses for game developers

-License confusion is the single most common reason indie developers get burned by open-source code.
-The short version: always read the actual LICENSE file in the repository before shipping anything, and treat the categories below as rough shorthand, not legal advice.
-This guide is a quick reference for the licenses you will run into on GitHub when you go looking for a starting point, a plugin, or an asset pack to use in a commercial game.
+The short version: always read the actual LICENSE file before shipping anything, and treat the categories below as rough shorthand, not legal advice.
+License confusion is the single most common reason indie developers get burned by open-source code — this guide is a quick reference for the licenses you will run into on GitHub when looking for code or assets to use in a commercial game.

 The five categories you actually see in the wild